SingleStepTests/huc6280/README.md

 Mesen *may* be the most accurate Huc6280 emulator currently.
 It passes timing tests other emulators don't.
 It needs more research, though, and these tests are only as good as Mesen.

 These tests are not perfect.
 They treat RAM as a flat 2MB chunk, with no MMU other than the usual MPR translation.
-I wasn't clear on if "dummy reads" and "dummy writes" actually happened, so I just included a "dummy pin" indicating if a cycle was either.

 Also, due to limitations in the test generator, currently only up to 500 RAM pairs and 500 cycles are supported.
 This is only an issue for block-move instructions.